Employment Offers and Acceptance Guidelines

 Students are urged to immediately release offers they do not plan to accept.
 Reneging on offers is considered a serious breach of both our recruiting policies and the honor code, and such action receives immediate attention.

 Confidentiality and NACE Principles: We ask that employers abide by the Principles for Employment Professionals of the National Association of Colleges and Employers (NACE).
 All materials received from our students (letters, résumés, and transcripts, via email or hard copy), should be shared only with those persons at your firm involved in the hiring process.
 Salary data is collected and reported in aggregate format.
 Your cooperation is appreciated in keeping us informed of your employment decisions.

 Student Code of Conduct

-- Students will give at least 2 business days notice before cancelling or changing an interview.
-In the event of a “No Show” for an interview, a student must meet with a career advisor within two business days of the missed interview.
+- Give at least 2 business days’ notice before canceling or changing an interview.
+In the event of a “No Show” for an interview, you must meet with a career coach within two business days of the missed interview.

-- Academics come first.
-Students will not miss classes to interview, attend company information sessions, or participate in events sponsored by the WCC and should coordinate with their professor(s) if absence(s) are unavoidable.
+- Academics are a priority.
+We do not encourage you to miss class to attend company information sessions, or participate in career events.
+You will need to communicate with your professor(s) if absence(s) are unavoidable.

 Represent yourself and WashU Olin Business School accurately.